-For the fiscal year ended June 30, 2021
+For the fiscal year ended June 30, 2023

-\square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number: 001-38349

+GRANITESHARES PLATINUM TRUST

+(Exact name of registrant as specified in its charter)

+New York (State or other jurisdiction of incorporation or organization) 82-6644954 (I.R.S.
+Employer Identification No.)

+c/o GRANITESHARES LLC

+222 Broadway - 21st floor

+New York, NY (Address of principal executive offices)

+10038 (Zip Code)

+Registrant's telephone number, including area code: (646) 876 5096
-Commission file number: 001-38349 GRANITESHARES PLATINUM TRUST (Exact name of registrant as specified in its charter) New York 82-6644954 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) c/o GRANITESHARES LLC 205 Hudson Street - 7th floor New York, NY 10013 (Zip Code) (Address of principal executive offices) Registrant's telephone number, including area code: (646) 876 5096 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered GraniteShares Platinum Shares NYSE Arca Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Securities registered pursua ant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered GraniteShares Platinum Shares NYSE Arca Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned iss suer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \square No \boxtimes s required to be filed by Section 13 or 15(d) of the Securities Exchange eriod that the registrant was required to file such reports), and (2) has Yes ⊠ No □